 About one in five women with polycystic ovary syndrome — by some counts closer to one in three — has the lean phenotype.
 The Rotterdam criteria are met: irregular cycles, biochemical or clinical hyperandrogenism, and often polycystic ovarian morphology on ultrasound.
 The body mass index, however, is in the normal range.
 The patient looks metabolically healthy from the outside.
 The insulin resistance is often hiding underneath, detectable only on fasting insulin or HOMA-IR — a stealthier metabolic profile, but the same underlying driver of the syndrome.

 Most clinics screen lean PCOS patients out of GLP-1 protocols entirely.
 The reasoning is reasonable on the surface: GLP-1 is a weight-loss medication, the patient does not have significant weight to lose, therefore the patient does not qualify.
 The problem with that reasoning is that PCOS is not a weight disease that GLP-1 happens to treat.
-PCOS is an insulin-resistance disease that produces weight gain in many but not all patients, and GLP-1's mechanism — central appetite reduction, pancreatic insulin-axis modulation, peripheral insulin sensitization — addresses the metabolic root, not just the downstream weight.
+PCOS is an insulin-resistance disease that produces weight gain in many but not all patients.
+Researchers have proposed that GLP-1's mechanism — appetite signaling, pancreatic insulin-axis modulation, and peripheral insulin sensitization — may act on metabolic pathways involved in PCOS rather than on weight alone.
+This is a proposed mechanism, not an established treatment effect, and GLP-1 use for PCOS is off-label.

-This post walks through what lean PCOS actually is, why standard-dose GLP-1 protocols are over-engineered for this phenotype, what the microdose case looks like, the typical dose ranges, what to monitor when weight is not the primary signal, and the lean-mass preservation framework that anchors the protocol.
+This post walks through what lean PCOS actually is, why standard-dose GLP-1 protocols are over-engineered for this phenotype, what the microdose case looks like, the typical dose ranges, what to monitor when weight is not the primary signal, and the skeletal muscle preservation framework that anchors the protocol.

 What "lean PCOS" actually means

-The "lean" in lean PCOS refers to body mass index, not body composition.
+The "lean" in lean PCOS refers to body mass index, not the broader metabolic phenotype.
 The most common operational definition is BMI under 25, though some sources use under 27.
-Body composition — the ratio of lean mass to fat mass — is not directly part of the definition, and many lean-by-BMI PCOS patients have a body composition that includes more visceral and abdominal fat than the BMI alone would suggest.
+The lean-to-fat-tissue ratio is not directly part of the definition, and many lean-by-BMI PCOS patients have a metabolic phenotype that includes more visceral and abdominal fat than the BMI alone would suggest.
 The metabolic profile is often inconsistent with the appearance.

 The clinical picture in lean PCOS typically includes: